 But before you apply for your first role in finance, you’re going to have to do that little bit more.
 If you want to be successful in your applications, you have to demonstrate that you have been working on some of these soft skills in the finance, banking or business environment too.

 How to do that?
-Well (shock, horror), it’s all about getting that crucial work experience again, isn’t it?
+Well, it’s all about getting that crucial work experience again, isn’t it?
 Spring weeks and summer internships will show that you’ve spent time managing a workload that resembles that of a graduate role, you’ve begun to interact with the types of people who work in the sector and, more importantly, the types of clients they provide services for.

-Going out of your way to help someone to get something done, or complete a task to help your manager, not being afraid to take up some extra responsibility or have a go at something that’s out of your comfort zone; each little thing you do when you’re in the environment will speak loudly to an interviewee.
+Going out of your way to help someone to get something done, completing a task to help your manager, not being afraid to take up some extra responsibility or having a go at something that’s out of your comfort zone—each little thing you do when you’re in the environment will speak loudly to an interviewee.

 Soft skills in action in the world of finance